Better Health Starts with Understanding

 Feeling Stressed?

 Doctor visits can make you feel nervous.
 That’s normal!
-Watch CHOC’s calming videos to help you feel better.
+Take a moment to relax with our calming videos.

 *Disclaimer: Children’s Hospital of Orange County (CHOC) and Rady Children’s Hospital San Diego have united under a combined nonprofit parent organization called Rady Children’s Health to transform pediatric care, research and innovation.
 This page may include links to both CHOC and Rady Children’s Hospital San Diego websites.